 Data redaction is the suppression of sensitive data, such as any personally identifiable information (PII).
 PII can be used on its own or with other information to identify or locate a single person, or to identify an individual in context.
 Enabling redaction allow you to transform PII to a pattern that does not contain any identifiable information.
-For example, you could replace all Social Security numbers (SSN) like 123-45-6789 with an unintelligible pattern like XXX-XXX-XXXX, or replace only part of the SSN (XXX-XX-6789).
+For example, you could replace all Social Security numbers (SSN) like 123-45-6789 with an unintelligible pattern like xxx-xx-xxxx, or replace only part of the SSN (xxx-xx-6789).